 - Download this PDF or save the email confirmation that you get

 - Once your request is processed, your PAN card will be mailed to you

 Use the procedure for cancelling a PAN card to surrender multiple PAN cards that you may have in your possession.

 As reported by Livemint, in the recent past, the Government of India has deactivated around 1.1 million PANs, most of which were cancelled as people had more than one PAN card.
-It is important to remember that as per Section 272B of the IT Act of 1961, having more than one PAN is illegal.
-You will have to pay a fine of Rs.10,000 and if it is found that you have multiple PANs for evasion of tax, you will be tried as per income-tax laws.
+It is important to remember that having more than one PAN is illegal as per the Section 272B of the IT Act of 1961.
+You will have to pay a fine of Rs.
+10,000, and if it is found that you have multiple PANs for evasion of tax, you will be tried as per income-tax laws.